 Over the past year, a continued process of the so-called “borderization” was enforced periodicallyalong the Administrative Boundary Lines concerning Abkhazia and South Ossetia, including during the COVID-19 crisis.
 It involvedthe installation of barbed wire fences, “border signs” and trenches, combined with surveillance and strict controls.
 According to the Government of Georgia, since July 2019, this process has affectedaround 50 villages in and around the two regions, which has exacerbated tensions and worsened the already poor socio-economic conditions of the hundreds of households in these villages.
 Indeed,due to this process, many have beenunable to access their main sources of livelihood, including to their agricultural lands, water supplies and markets.In addition to mobility restrictions, “borderization” further affected the rights to family life, culture and freedom of religion, prohibitingpeoplefrom crossing the Administrative Boundary Lines to visitrelatives, religious sites or graveyards.
 Various submissions to OHCHR highlighted that the entireGugutiantkari village was affected by “borderization”activities in August 2019,compelling thetwo families residing in that village toabandon their houses and forcing them to displacementas barriers were being placed cutting through their properties.
 The two families were reportedly given three days to move to Tbilisi-controlled-territory.

 The frequent and prolonged closure of crossing points in Abkhazia and South Ossetia by the authoritiesin control - including in early 2020as part of measurespurportedly to contain the spread of COVID-19 -limited access of local residentsto education, health care, pensions, markets and other services available in the Tbilisi-controlled territory,as elaborated below.Authorities in control in South Ossetia reportedly completely closed the Administrative Boundary Line in September 2019 for an indefiniteperiod followingthe opening of a police guard post in Chorchanavillage.
 According to the Government of Georgia, the restrictionshave particularly aggravated the humanitarian situation in Akhalgori, where the local residentswere alreadyconfronted with a shortage of food, medicine and other basic necessities.
+Since September 2019, 14 residents of Tskhinvali region/South Ossetia in need of urgent medical treatment died due to the closure of crossing points and inability to timely access quality healthcare on Georgian-controlled territory.

 OHCHR also received information underscoring the continued negative implications of measures and practices imposed by authorities in control in Abkhazia and South Ossetia for theacquisition of personal documents.
 Residentsin Abkhazia werereportedly required to renew the de facto Abkhaz “passports” from February 2020, and the crossing is no more allowed with “form No.9” unless the person has applied for the “foreign residence permit”.An overwhelming majority of ethnic Georgians are not eligible to acquire the de facto “passport” due totheir Georgian citizenship.
 According to information available, as of April 2020, almost 27,000 persons in Gali and adjacent districts had applied for the “foreign residence permit”.The affected residents reportedly remained concerned over their status of “foreigner” after having been residing in Abkhazia for generations, and that the “permit” does not entitle a range of human rights, including civil, political and property-related rights.Therestrictive and unclear eligibility criteria excludesa considerable number of people from obtaining the “permit”, including potential future returnees, while grounds for rejection are broad and open to potential arbitrary interpretation.
 In South Ossetia, the requirement introduced in February 2019 for inhabitants of Akhalgori to apply for an additional “permit” to cross the Administrative Boundary Line- without which concerned persons could not cross -remainedin place during the reporting period.